What is TDIU?

-I have Veterans Law Guidebooks that will help you understand the Extra Schedular TDIU process – it is not one that is easily understood or applied by Veterans, VSOs, lawyers, advocates, and judges alike.
+The Extra Schedular TDIU process is not easily understood or applied by Veterans, VSOs, lawyers, advocates, and judges alike.

-It is, allegedly, the policy of the VA to rate all veterans as 100% disabled that are unemployable because of their service connected medical disabilities regardless of the percentage awarded.
+It is, allegedly, the policy of the VA to rate all veterans as 100% disabled that are unable to get and keep substantially gainful activity because of their service connected medical disabilities regardless of the percentage awarded.

-Here are 5 Factors that relate to the consideration of Extra-schedular TDIU .
-Keep in mind, these are “common” factors – and certainly not “all” factors that are relevant.
+Keep in mind, these are “common” factors – and certainly not “all” factors that are relevant in every TDIU claim.

 Receipt of these benefits is relevant information.

 SSDI requires that a person be unable to participate in “substantial gainful activity” in order to be considered disabled.
 (While this is a legal term of art that will require considerable understanding of its meaning, one thing is clear – “marginal employment” is NOT “substantial gainful activity” before the VA).

 If the SSDI is approved based solely on your service-connected disability, this is a very relevant factor for the VA Regional Office to consider.